gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 #### Suggested implementation approaches

 Effective monitoring and analysis usually involves automated data collection and analysis, combined with the intuition of a threat analysis team.
 Some service providers may use machine learning algorithms to assist with that analysis.
-The NCSC’ssecurity operations centre (SOC) buyers guideincludes a list of the types of data sources that a cloud provider may feed into their protective monitoring system.
+The NCSC’s security operations centre (SOC) buyers guide includes a list of the types of data sources that a cloud provider may feed into their protective monitoring system.

 Your cloud provider should take responsibility for monitoring all parts of the service that they are responsible for.
 This will almost always include authentication to the service, use of administration interfaces, network flows, and the hypervisor.
 They should be able to describe why their monitoring gives them confidence that they have the ability to detect attempted and successful attacks against the platform.
 Published case studies of historic attacks can help give you confidence.

-Principle 13: Audit information and alerting for customersdescribes the security alerts your cloud provider should be sending you.
+Principle 13: Audit information and alerting for customers describes the security alerts your cloud provider should be sending you.
 You should be confident that the provider generates and acts on similar security alerts for their own services.
 If the cloud provider identifies an attack against their services that affects you or your data, they should alert you as described in Principle 13.2.

-A number of standards such asCSA CCM v3.0.1andISO/IEC 27001:2013include controls which cover the need for effective protective monitoring processes.
+A number of standards such as CSA CCM v3.0.1 and ISO/IEC 27001:2013 include controls which cover the need for effective protective monitoring processes.
 Standards differ in terms of the level of detail applied, and those referenced cover the need for effective protective monitoring, rather than validation of the controls in place.
 It is worth checking the scope of any certification to verify that protective monitoring controls were covered as part of the assessment.
 If relying on service provider assertions, you need to decide whether you are content with the level of confidence this gives you.

 #### Additional considerations